HumeyraBali/Cubix-EndlessRunner/README.md

 </p>

 - **Visual Effects:**:
-    - **Retro Effect**: Added Post-Processing effects such as bloom, panini projection, vignette, chromatic aberration, film grain, motion blur.
+    - **Retro Effect**: Implemented a retro-inspired look with post-processing effects such as bloom, Panini projection, vignette, chromatic aberration, film grain, and motion blur.
-    - **Fog**: Added fog effect to horizon.
+    - **Atmospheric Fog**: Added a fog effect to enhance the horizon.
-    - **Grid**: Added grid as main ground for retro effect.
+    - **Grid Plane**: Created a grid as the primary ground element for the retro style.
-    - **Particles**: Particle effects are added to collectables.
+    - **Collectable Particles**: Introduced particle effects to enhance the visual appeal of collectables.

 - **UI**:
-  - **Leaderboard**: Added leader board both main menu and game over panel.
-Added name and score submit button.
+  - **Leaderboard Integration**: Added leaderboards to both the main menu and the game over panel, featuring name and score submission functionality.
-  - Main menu and game over panel redesigned.
+  - **Menu Redesign**: Redesigned the main menu and game over panel for improved aesthetics and usability.

 - **Sound**:
+  - **Theme Music Update**: Replaced the main theme music with a new track.
-  - Main theme music changed.
-Crash, collectables, line change and button click sounds are added.
+  - **Sound Effects**: Added sound effects for crashes, collectables, line changes, and button clicks.

 ### Version 1.2
 <p float="left">